This post may contain affiliate links. Please read our disclosure policy.

 • High heat crisps the skin.
 Turning up the heat during the last hour ensures golden, crispy skin without drying out the meat.

-Recipe walkthrough
+Recipe walk-through

 No brining, no basting, just simple ingredients for an exceptionally flavorful Thanksgiving turkey!
 Be sure to scroll down to the recipe card for the complete list of ingredients and instructions.

-• The bird – For this recipe and the cooking times that go with it, I used a 12-pound turkey.
+• The Bird – For this recipe and the cooking times that go with it, I used a 12-pound turkey.
 This is a fairly average size that will feed 8-10 people.

 • Butter – Pats of butter are placed under the skin of each turkey breast.
-Add even more flavor by using my yummy Garlic Butter.

-• Onion and garlic – peel and stuff inside the cavity of the turkey.
+• Onion and Garlic – peel and stuff inside the cavity of the turkey.
 You can also add fresh herbs and citrus fruits, like lemon or orange, if you like.

 • Dry Rub – Mix together kosher salt, dried thyme, dried sage, rosemary, paprika, black pepper, and ground mustard and rub into the skin.
 This is also a delicious seasoning for Roast Chicken.